-The following is a personal selection of my must-see layer-fMRI abstracts presented at ISMRM 2019.
+The following is a personal selection of my must-see layer-fMRI abstracts presented at OHBM/ISMRM 2019.
 If I missed something, please let me know (layerfMRI@gmail.com).

 In this blog post, I want to share my thoughts on the number of layers that should be extracted from any given dataset.
 I will try to give an overview of how many layers are usually extracted in the field, I’ll describe my personal choices of layer numbers, and I will try to discuss the challenges of layer signal extraction along the way.

 Recently, my adviser Peter Bandettini asked me to compile a list of all potential applications for layer-fMRI.
 It was a fun exercise to think about it.
 Below, you find a list of all potential applications that I could think of.
 Continue reading “List of potential layer-fMRI application studies”